Integrating to internal infrastructure with Broker

 This way Roadie does not need to have knowledge or access of your infrastructure endpoints nor authorization tokens.

-• Run the broker client nodejs application
+• Snyk Broker CLI: Run the broker client NodeJS application

-• Build a custom docker container
+• Custom Docker Container: Build a custom Docker container

 Roadie Docker Containers